simeulinuxkaliaiwr/simeulinuxkaliaiwr/README.md

 * Linux user for 1.5 years - started with Mint, now running Gentoo as main OS with Arch Linux dual-boot

-* Started programming 2/3 months ago
+* Started programming in August of 2025

 * Gentoo for development and learning